 - Randomly selected a non-statistical sample of sixty (60) accounts from the subscriber data.
-The monthly population averaged 67,211 subscribers. - Requested Household worksheets to verify that subscribers with duplicate addresses met the eligibility requirements to constitute separate households.
+The monthly population averaged 2,549 subscribers. - Requested household worksheets for all 60 sampled accounts to verify that subscribers with duplicate address met the multiline consumer household eligibility.